Dyschromatosis symmetrica hereditaria

 Dyschromatosis symmetrica hereditaria (also known as "reticulate acropigmentation of Dohi", and "symmetrical dyschromatosis of the extremities") is a rare autosomally inherited dermatosis.
 It is characterized by progressively pigmented and depigmented macules, often mixed in a reticulate pattern, concentrated on the dorsal extremities.
-It presents primarily in the Japanese, but has also been found to affect individuals from Europe, India and the Caribbean.
+It was first reported in Japan, but has also been found to affect individuals from Europe, India and the Caribbean.

 Genetics

 This disease is caused by mutation in the double stranded RNA specific adenosine deaminase (ADAR1) gene.
 This gene is located on the long arm of chromosome 1 (1q21).